approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/src/unprotected-server/todo/README.md

 ## Why?

 To be the starting building block for the [Approov protected servers](/src/approov-protected-server), that will show you how to lock down your API server to your mobile app.
-Please read the brief summary in the [README](/README.md#why) at the root of this repo or visit our [website](https://approov.io/product.html) for more details.
+Please read the brief summary in the [Approov Overview](/OVERVIEW.md#why) at the root of this repo or visit our [website](https://approov.io/product) for more details.

 [TOC](#toc---table-of-contents)